RN to MSN

 As a student in the RN to MSN program, you first complete all RN to BSN requirements, along with select graduate-level courses that will apply toward your MSN degree.
 Once all undergraduate requirements are met, you will transition from the RN to BSN curriculum and follow your own custom-designed RN to MSN degree plan.
 Come your final semester in the program, you will complete an evidence-based research project that challenges you to analyze an issue in an approved clinical setting and present your findings.

-Convenient for working nurses, the RN to MSN program is offered entirely online, and our highly interactive web-based learning format allows you to correspond 24/7 with your classmates and faculty.
+Convenient for working nurses, the RN to MSN program is offered online, requiring just one campus visit for Nursing Health Care Administration and Nursing Education majors and only up to four visits for Nurse Practitioner majors.
+Our highly interactive web-based learning format allows you to correspond 24/7 with your classmates and faculty.
 With the goal of preparing well-educated and highly skilled advanced practice nurses, the program is designed to align with the core competencies outlined by the Institute of Medicine.

 At the completion of the RN to MSN program, many students elect to complete an additional 21-29 credit hours of study in a specialty area: